The Jeffrey Vaden Chavis House

 The Chavis House is a comfortable place where patients' family members may stay at no cost.
 Over the past decade, the Chavis House has been home to approximately 1,000 guests per year.
 This 40-bed guesthouse, which includes a kitchen and laundry facilities, ensures that families can be part of the care and recovery of their loved ones.
 Each day, volunteers from area churches bring a meal for our guests to enjoy.

 The house is named in memory of Jeff Chavis who began his firefighting career as an 18-year old volunteer for the Round Hill Fire Department in Lexington, SC.
 On July 12, 2001, Jeff lost his life as a result of burns he suffered in the line of duty while fighting a residential fire.
-The Chavis family led the effort to renovate the guest facility and continue to be active volunteers for Southeastern Firefighters Burn Foundation.
+The Chavis family led the effort to renovate the guest facility and continue to be active volunteers for Burn Foundation of America.
 In 2013 the Chavis House experienced a $135,000 renovation with new flooring, paint, and furniture.
 It truly feels like a home-away-from-home.